 In infants with CHD pre- and post-operative MRI may help in defining the timing and extent of cerebral injury and should be considered in infants with moderate-severe cardiac lesions.
-MRI should be undertaken in all infants where there are abnormal neurological signs, dysmorphic features, known genetic anomalies associated with brain abnormalities, or evidence of parenchymal injury on cranial ultrasound examination (CrUS).
+MRI should be undertaken in all infants where there are abnormal neurological signs, unexplained dysmorphic features, known genetic anomalies associated with brain abnormalities, or evidence of parenchymal injury on CrUS.